linuxserver/fanart-nginx/README.md

 http://192.168.x.x:8080 would show you what's running INSIDE the container on port 80.`

-* `-p 443` - the port(s)
+* `-p 80 -p 443` - the port(s)
 * `-v /config` - all the config files including the webroot reside here
-* `-e URL` - the top url you have control over ("customdomain.com" if you own it, or "customsubdomain.ddnsprovider.com" if dynamic dns)
+* `-e URL` - the url for server
-* `-e SUBDOMAINS` - subdomains you'd like the cert to cover (comma separated, no spaces) ie. `www,ftp,cloud`
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
 * `-e TZ` - timezone ie. `America/New_York`
+* `-e VALIDATOR` - determines whether the server should run letsencrypt
+* `-e VALIDATORIP` - mandatory for slave servers
+* `-e SLAVEIPS` - IPs for cert distribution, comma separated, no spaces. mandatory for the validator server

 _Optional settings:_
 * `-e EMAIL` - your e-mail address for cert registration and notifications
 * `-e DHLEVEL` - dhparams bit value (default=2048, can be set to `1024` or `4096`)
-* `-p 80` - Port 80 forwarding is optional (cert validation is done through 443)
-* `-e ONLY_SUBDOMAINS` - if you wish to get certs only for certain subdomains, but not the main domain (main domain may be hosted on another machine and cannot be validated), set this to `true`

 It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it letsencrypt /bin/bash`.